Rhetoric of science: New Materialist Rhetoric of Science

-The new materialist approach to rhetoric of science has endorsed Goankar's criticisms of rhetoric of science more generally and seeks to overcome them through interdisciplinary engagement with science and technology studies.
+The new materialist method of rhetoric of science has endorsed Goankar's criticisms of rhetoric of science more generally and seeks to overcome them through interdisciplinary engagement with science and technology studies.
 However, the new materialist approach, itself, has been subjected to significant criticism within the field, and identified as a radical variant.
-The question as to the adequacy of rhetoric in its encounter with scientific texts (natural sciences) is problematic on two fronts.
-The first concerns traditional rhetoric and its capacity as a tool to analyze scientific texts.
+The question as to the adequacy of rhetoric in its encounter with scientific texts (natural sciences) is problematic for two reasons.
+The first concerns traditional rhetoric and its capacity to analyze scientific texts.
 Secondly, the answer to the question relies on an attack of the epistomological presuppositions of a classical rhetoric of science.
-For this reason, the radical critique is a call for the renewal of rhetorical theory.
+For this reason, the radical critique is a demand for the renewal of rhetorical theory.